might-and-magic/mm678-guide/walkthrough/README.md

 # Might and Magic Trilogy Merge: Iron Team's Journey
-Author: Fanasilver; Translators: Tom CHEN (1st paragraph only for now) & Google Translate (the rest)
+Author: Fanasilver; Translators: Tom CHEN (who has only translated the first two sections) & Google Translate (the rest)

 I learned about the MMMerge mod last year (2018), but at that time it was incomplete and there were problems with main quests.
 This year (2019), I saw a few friends from our online community who had finished the game, which made me itching to do the same.
 I contributed a few bucks to GOG and got the mm8, then immediately installed the MMMerge patch and started my journey.